Room Selection FAQs

 There are a number of reasons why you may not be available during your assigned time slot, including sports practice, academic commitments, religious observances, etc. If you cannot participate during your timeslot, you may:

-- Sign in to the Housing and Dining Portal to choose your room any time after your timeslot, as long as it’s before Room Selection ends.
+- Sign in to the Housing and Dining Portal to choose your room any time after your timeslot, as long as it’s before the Room Selection stage ends.

 - Have a housing staff member serve as your proxy to choose your room for you during your timeslot, after which you will have 2 hours to log in to the housing portal to electronically sign your housing license.
 To request a proxy, you must submit an online request.